Civic Center, Hall of Justice, Room 113

 over the age of 18 must serve the papers on the other party.
 The Sheriff's Office will attempt to serve the papers

 for domestic violence restraining orders free of charge.
-The Sheriff's Office is also located at the
+The Sheriff's Office is located at 1600 Los Gamos Drive, Suite 200, San Rafael.
+Click here for directions.

 At the time you submit your application for a temporary restraining order, you must fill out a confidential Law